Our 2026 LOOKBOOK IS HERE

 • Italian luxury fashion houses known for craftsmanship and prestige

-• A tightly edited collection — no overcrowded displays
+• A tightly edited collection with no overcrowded displays

 • Emphasis on timeless silhouettes and executive-appropriate styling

-• Balanced selection across classic and fashion-forward frames
+• A balanced mix of classic and fashion-forward frames

 Every SKU was pre-vetted for: